marie-lourdes/leperlier-marie-lourdes-API-springboot-P5/README.md

 ### Testing

  For testing use:
-`run as` , then, Maven test for unit test
+`run as` , then, 'Maven test' for unit test